Losing emotional control?

 Yeah, we’re all going to lose it one way or another.
 It’s just that some of us do so on an almost regular basis.
 That’s the problem.

-First can I quickly put a few out-dated strategies in perspective . . .
+Before I move on, I want to quickly put a few out-dated strategies in perspective . . .

 “Insight” is highly over-rated